-For all its revenue, the top PL clubs (and we suspect the top Italian and Spanish clubs) as a group are also achieving consistent economic losses (PL top 6 have not achieved economic profit as a group since we started monitoring data in 2009) as they compete amongst themselves for local domination as well as against what has been consistent and superior competition in Europe (from the Spanish clubs in particular).
+For all its revenue, the top PL clubs (and we suspect the top Italian and Spanish clubs) as a group are also achieving consistent economic losses (PL Big 6 have not achieved economic profit as a group since we started monitoring data in 2009) as they compete amongst themselves for local domination as well as against what has been consistent and superior competition in Europe (from the Spanish clubs in particular).
 An NFL-type management structure with caps on player costs and a revamped player transfer system would be an attractive proposition for club owners as a way of increasing revenues and reducing costs and which also provides for a more competitive and evenly matched competition.
-To put it simply, there has to be a better way to make a profit.
+To put it simply, for the clubs there has to be a better way to make a profit.

-When we look in more detail at the numbers over time – we can see that most if not all of the Premier League revenue increase (which has been significant) has gone in increased expenses – principally to players and their agents.
+When we look in more detail at the numbers over time, we can see that most if not all of the Premier League revenue increase (which has been significant) has gone in increased expenses, principally to players and their agents.
 This is not just an English problem.
-A properly constructed European League has a chance of achieving a better balance between the interests of the clubs and the players (and their representatives) – in other words a European League could, and we stress the word could address the structural imbalance between the clubs and the players / agents.
+A properly constructed European League has a chance of achieving a better balance between the interests of the clubs and the players (and their representatives).
+In other words a European League could, and we stress the word could, address the structural imbalance between the clubs and the players / agents.
 Our own data indicates that the Premier League has achieved £1.9bn in economic losses on the back of £26.1bn in revenue between 2009-17 thus highlighting this imbalance between club interests and those of the players.

 Based on your analysis, how far away do you think a European Super League is (e.g. could it be possible after the next three-year TV deal?)?